derek-corcoran-barrios/SpeciesPoolR/README.md

 )
 ```

-This will generate the following dataset that we can use on subsequently
+This will generate a dataset that can be used subsequently to count
-to count the species presences and download the species presences.
+species presences and download species data as seen in table
+<a href="#tab:tablespecies">2.1</a>

 | redlist_2010 | Kingdom | Phyllum       | Class         | Order   | Family   | Genus     | Species               |
 |:-------------|:--------|:--------------|:--------------|:--------|:---------|:----------|:----------------------|